judyz01/personal-site/content/about/index.md

   - Linux
 ---

 Hello!
-I'm Judy, a software engineer based in San Jose, CA.
+I'm Judy, a software engineer, [cat lover](cat), and probably on Stack Overflow.

 I'm currently a sophomore at [UC Davis](https://www.ucdavis.edu/) majoring in Computer Science and Engineering.